 Cybersecurity Challenges for Natural Gas Operations

 Two-hour Webinar Description: As computer controlled critical energy infrastructure, Natural Gas operations systems are under constant threats of cybersecurity attacks from bad actors.
 These threats range from simple ransomware attacks from opportunistic criminals to sophisticated attacks from nation states.
-This workshop examines the challenges Natural Gas operations have hardening their systems to such threats.
-The workshop will be divided into two panel discussions – one to present a view of modern cybersecurity issues from experts at Colorado State University; and one to present cybersecurity challenges that are specific to the nature of Natural Gas operations.
+This workshop examined the challenges Natural Gas operations have hardening their systems to such threats.
+The workshop was divided into two panel discussions – one that presented a view of modern cybersecurity issues from experts at Colorado State University; and one that presented cybersecurity challenges that are specific to the nature of Natural Gas operations.

 Moderator: Jerry Duggan, Smart Village Microgrid Lab Manager, Energy Institute, Colorado State University

-- Indrakshi Ray, Director, Colorado Center for Cyber Security, Colorado State University
+- Stephen Hayne, Deputy Director, Colorado Center for Cyber Security, Colorado State University Stephen Hayne PPT slide deck

-- Stephen Hayne, Deputy Director, Colorado Center for Cyber Security, Colorado State University
+- Indrakshi Ray, Director, Colorado Center for Cyber Security, Colorado State University Indraski Ray PPT slide deck

 (Second Half of Workshop) Noon – 12:50pm MT